junxit/us-congress-bills-114/metadata.md

 - 2016-07-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski without amendment.
 Without written report.
 - 2016-07-14 — Committee on Energy and Natural Resources.
 Reported by Senator Murkowski without amendment.
 Without written report.
 - 2016-07-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 573.
+- 2016-09-06 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 114-338.
+- 2016-09-06 — By Senator Murkowski from Committee on Energy and Natural Resources filed written report.
+Report No. 114-338.
+- 2016-09-29 — Message on Senate action sent to the House.
+- 2016-09-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S6255)
+- 2016-09-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S6255)
+- 2016-10-03 — Presented to President.
+- 2016-10-03 — Presented to President.
+- 2016-10-07 — Became Public Law No: 114-233.
+- 2016-10-07 — Became Public Law No: 114-233.
+- 2016-10-07 — Signed by President.
+- 2016-10-07 — Signed by President.